AdobeDocs/launch.en/help/launch-reference/managing-resources/data-elements.md

 ### Random number

 Use this data element to generate a random number.
 It’s often used for sampling data or creating IDs, such as a Hit ID.
-The random number can slso be used to obfuscate or salt sensitive data.
+The random number can also be used to obfuscate or salt sensitive data.
 Some examples might include:

 * Generate a Hit ID
 * Concatenate the number to a user token or timestamp to ensure uniqueness